KapoorAkshit18/vsd-riscv/README.md

 ## Focus: Hardware synthesis on the Dev Board (VSDSquadron-mini)

 <details>
 <summary>About VSDSquadron and platform used throuout the internship.Few abbreviations <asm> means assembly.
+As, we all have used arduino UNO, we will get to know many differences, which will help to understand both the boards.
 </summary>